Rahul07Shaik/Demo-doc/README.md

 # Kit's Architecture
 ## Introduction:

-   When migrating to a swift package manager in Xcode, there are several challenges that developers may face.
-This document outlines some of the potential issues and the struggles we faced during the development of migrating them.
+   When migrating to a swift packages in Xcode, there are several challenges that developers may face.
+This document outlines some of the potential issues and the struggles we faced during the migration.

 ### Documentation